 Getting Help in CS 70

 In CS 70 you will almost surely get stuck or confused from time to time.
-Sometimes you can figure out the problem for yourselves, but other times you need a push in the right direction.
+Sometimes you and your partner can figure out the problem for yourselves, but other times you need a push in the right direction.
 Knowing when and how to ask for help can save you large amounts of pain and angst.

 Announcements and questions that have already been answered: Piazza